 Lemons have a season, too, so if you see fresh ones, snap them up.
-Lucky Californians have access to Meyer lemons right now, which are delightful in these pretty lemon squares.
-But you could just as easily use regular lemon juice.
+Meyer lemons are delightful in these pretty lemon squares, but you could just as easily use regular lemon juice.
 The squares utilize a creamy homemade citrus curd, and the crust is made from toasted pine nuts.
-They’re so simple to make, and brighten any spring event.
+They are a wonderful recipe to prepare with kids and make the perfect addition to any spring menu.

 Chard comes into season as early as April in even the coldest parts of the nation.
 This garlicky pasta showcases its charms nicely.
 A half pound of it mingles with another half pound of kale, so we’d argue you don’t need a separate salad if this is your dinner entrée.
 Do try to find dinosaur (lacinato) kale, which has a delicate, nubby texture.